 Best part about this recipe is you only need five ingredients to make it—six if you count the salt.
 Seven if you include knife skills!
 They are the key to making this tartare.
 You want to finely dice the zucchini.
 If you’re looking for a shortcut, shredding it on a grater would work, although you’re veering more into slaw territory with the presentation.

 That said, we’re talking about a vegan appetizer inspired by a meat-based dish, so why start following the rules now?

-1 medium zucchini, peeled & diced fine
+1 Medium zucchini, peeled & diced fine

-Handful fresh mint leaves, chopped
+Handful of Fresh mint leaves, chopped

-Freshly grated zest of 1/2 lemon
+1/2 of Freshly grated lemon zest

 1 quick shake of soy sauce

-Crackers or thinly sliced baguette, to serve
+To serve: Crackers or thinly sliced baguette

 Add the zucchini, mint, lemon zest, soy sauce, and Red Wine Vinaigrette to a small bowl.
 Stir until well mixed.
 Season with salt.
 Let sit for 10 minutes so flavors can marinate.